sshams/puremvc-js-util-asyncproxy/README.md

 ## [PureMVC](http://puremvc.github.com/) JavaScript Async Proxy Utility
 PureMVC is a lightweight framework for creating applications based upon the classic [Model-View-Controller](http://en.wikipedia.org/wiki/Model-view-controller) design meta-pattern.
-This is an inspirtation from JavaScript port of the [AS3 reference implementation of the Async Stub Proxy Utility](https://github.com/PureMVC/puremvc-as3-util-asyncstub/wiki) and helps several asynchronous data related operations like WebSQL or AJAX in JavaScript.
-Asynchronous Proxies are to be used side by side with Asynchronous Commands or Asynchronous Macro Commands to sequence several asynchronous operations of JavaScript.
+This is an inspirtation from JavaScript port of the [AS3 reference implementation of the Async Stub Proxy Utility](https://github.com/PureMVC/puremvc-as3-util-asyncstub/wiki) to be used in conjunction with AsyncCommand or SimpleCommand to helps several asynchronous data related operations like WebSQL or AJAX in JavaScript.

 * [Discussion](http://forums.puremvc.org/index.php?board=66.0)